-If you are at all embarrassed to ask your doctor about the little blue pill for erectile dysfunction (ED), imagine strapping on Pulvermacher’s Galvano-Electric Chain Belt1.
+If you are at all embarrassed to ask your doctor for help with … er … bedroom issues, imagine strapping on Pulvermacher’s Galvano-Electric Chain Belt1.
 Weighing in at 2.2 pounds, it was a collection of needlessly complex nonsense once used to treat ED, promote digestion, and relieve rheumatism.
 The chain belt was hardly a discrete item for manly men of the 19th century to wrap around their … well, bodies, let’s say.
 As with any field rooted in science, medicine evolves and changes with new discoveries and amazing innovations.
 Out goes the frippery, in comes better science.
 So what to make of “malicious mother syndrome,” which has also been called (more recently) parental alienation syndrome?

 That Was Then: Malicious Mother Syndrome

 In 1995 Ira Daniel Turkat, Ph.D, published a research paper in the Journal of Family Violence (yep; it exists) citing divorce-induced malicious mother syndrome.
 He described it with this four-part definition:

 1. A mother who unjustifiably punishes her divorcing or divorced husband by: